ramibelgacem/Orbata-WIP/README.md

 The goal here is to learn how a web framework works and apply best pratices along with OOP and design patterns (Hopefully).

-This work is inspired by Jahongir Rahmonov [tutorial](http://rahmonov.me/posts/write-python-framework-part-one/) and [Flask](https://github.com/pallets/flask) web framework project.
+This work is inspired by Jahongir Rahmonov's [tutorial](http://rahmonov.me/posts/write-python-framework-part-one/) and [Flask](https://github.com/pallets/flask) web framework project.

 ## Installing
 Clone the repos